dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 ### The Basic Membership Protocol:

-1. Upon startup every silo writes itself into a well-known table (passed via config) in [Azure Table Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/).
-We use the Azure deployment id as partition key and the silo identity (`ip:port:epoch`) as row key (epoch is just time in ticks when this silo started).
+1. Upon startup every silo writes itself into a well-known table (passed via config) in a configured data storage such as [Azure Table Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/) or one provided by a ADO.NET.
+When Azure Table Storage is used, the Azure deployment id is used as a partition key and the silo identity (`ip:port:epoch`) as row key (epoch is just time in ticks when this silo started).
 Thus `ip:port:epoch` is guaranteed to be unique in a given Orleans deployment.
+Otherwise the deployment ID is configured as appropriate for the given deployment environment and storage backend in configuration.

-2. Silos monitor each other directly, via application pings (“are you alive" `heartbeats`).
+2. Silos monitor each other directly, via application pings ("are you alive" `heartbeats`).
 Pings are sent as direct messages from silo to silo, over the same TCP sockets that silos communicate.
 That way, pings fully correlate with actual networking problems and server health.
 Every silo pings X other silos.
 A silo picks whom to ping by calculating consistent hashes on other silos' identity, forming a virtual ring of all identities and picking X successor silos on the ring (this is a well-known distributed technique called [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) and is widely used in many distributed hash tables, like [Chord DHT](http://en.wikipedia.org/wiki/Chord_(peer-to-peer))).

 3. If a silo S does not get Y ping replies from a monitored servers P, it suspects it by writing its timestamped suspicion into P’s row in the Azure table.